valhalla/valhalla/docs/docs/api/matrix/api-reference.md

 ## Outputs of the matrix service

-Depending on the `verbose` request parameter, the result of the Time-Distance Matrix service is different.
+Depending on the `verbose` (default: `true`) request parameter, the result of the Time-Distance Matrix service is different.
 In both (`"verbose": true` and `"verbose": false`) cases, these parameters are present:

 | Item | Description |